Are you looking for a Phoenix E-2 Visa lawyer to help you with the process of acquiring a visa?

 - Escrow documents

-- Itemized list of goods and materials purchased for start-up of the business
+- Itemized list of goods and materials purchased for the start-up of the business

 2. Marginal Nature

-Furthermore, the business enterprise of an E2 visa holder must generate enough income to provide a living for the holder and his or her family and to provide for economic contribution to the United States.
+Furthermore, the business enterprise of an E-2 visa holder must generate a significant income.
+They should earn more than a just living for themselves and his or her family.
+They must earn enough to provide an economic contribution to the United States.

-Under certain circumstances, E2 treaty investors may be accompanied by foreign employees of the business they wish to run.
+Under certain circumstances, E-2 treaty investors may be accompanied by foreign employees of the business they wish to run.
 Under the E-2 visa, US workers should also be employed.
 There is no set number of US workers required, so even two or three should suffice.

 The following are general requirements for foreign employees of a treaty investor: